George H. Sutton

 George H. Sutton (1870–1938) known as the "handless billiard player", was a carom billiards professional in the United States and Europe in the early 1900s.
 He was called a "billiard expert" and he competed with other notable billiard professionals such as Willie Hoppe.
-Sutton had no arms below the elbows, which made his ability to master the game even more remarkable.
+Sutton had no arms below the elbows, which made his mastery of the game even more remarkable.

 Personal life

 A Canadian by birth, George Sutton lost both of his arms below the elbows in a sawmill accident at the age of eight.
 He studied medicine, and graduated from Wisconsin State College (now the University of Wisconsin-Milwaukee).
 Sutton became a professional billiards player, competing for 35 years.

 Sutton married Franziska Alvina (Frances) Renk (b.
 1873).
 They had three surviving children; Bessie Cordelia (b.
 1894), Lee George Jr. (1896–1965), and Earl Patrick (1898–1935).
 Sutton died of a heart attack in Toledo, Ohio, at the age of 68.
 He toured up until the final year of his life.
 During this US tour, Sutton gave lectures and appeared in exhibitions as an employee of a Chicago billiard company.